Mechanical Weed Control

 In conventional cropping systems, mechanical techniques can be used in addition to herbicide applications to help optimize the control of problem weeds.
-They play a particularly large role in weed management in conventional systems where effective herbicide options are limited, such as in fields with severe multiple-herbicide resistant weed infestations, and in sensitive vegetable & fruit crops.
-In organic systems, mechanical practices become more heavily relied upon for weed control in the absence of herbicide options.
+Not limited to tillage, a variety of mechanical methods can play a significant role in weed management in conventional systems where effective herbicide options are limited.
+Examples include fields with severe multiple-herbicide resistant weed infestations and sensitive vegetable and fruit crops.
+In organic systems, mechanical practices like tillage and cultivation become more heavily relied upon for weed control in the absence of herbicide options.
 Even in no-till systems, many mechanical techniques still play a valuable role in weed management.

-Producers using mechanical techniques should consider the timing and frequency of treatments that is best to control the specific weeds of concern.
-Also consider how they’ll fit in with other weed management practices happening on the field, as well as the effect they will have on the soil and overall farm management.
+Producers using mechanical techniques should consider the timing and frequency of treatments that is best to control specific weeds of concern.
+Also consider how they’ll fit in with other weed management practices in the field, as well as the effect they will have on the soil and overall farm management.

 Resources and tips for catering these techniques to particular weed management problems are listed below.